tfgg/yournextmep/_candidates/eu2014/ukip/paul-oakley.md

 person: paul-oakley
 region: london
 party: ukip
-title: London - UKIP - Paul Oakley
+title: Paul Oakley is running for MEP in London for UKIP
 incumbent: false
 ---